GoogleCloudPlatform/dotnet-docs-samples/cloudtasks/README.md

 -i, --projectId    Required.
 Project ID of the queue to add the task to.
 -l, --location     Required.
 Location of the queue to add the task to.
 -q, --queue        Required.
 Location of the queue to add the task to.
+-u, --url          Required.
+The full url path that the request will be sent to.
 -d, --payload      (Default: ) (Optional) Payload to attach to the push queue.
 -s, --inSeconds    (Default: 0) (Optional) The number of seconds from now to schedule task attempt.
 --help             Display this help screen.